Bloodborne Pathogen Cleanup: Important Facts to Know

 Important Facts to Know about Bloodborne Pathogen Cleanup

-It’s recommended that you contact a professional bioremediation company to ensure all bloodborne pathogens are removed.
-Even so, here are some important things you should know about bloodborne pathogen cleanup:
+While it’s recommended that law enforcement or first responders contact a professional bioremediation company to ensure all bloodborne pathogens are removed, here are some important things you and your colleagues should know about bloodborne pathogen cleanup:

-- Even if a site looks clean, bloodborne pathogens could be lurking in the tiniest of drops not seen to the naked eye.
+- Even if a crime scene or site in question looks clean, bloodborne pathogens could be lurking in the tiniest of drops not seen to the naked eye.
 That’s why you should treat all sites as if they are hazardous to your health.
 In fact, it’s best to hire professionals.

 - Professionals who clean up bloodborne pathogens follow local, state, and federal regulations from various government agencies dictating proper cleaning and disposal methods of bloodborne pathogens.